5 Geometric Multiple Regression

 Theorem 5.1 (Least squares estimator) A particular \(\hat \beta\) is the least squares estimate if and only if \(\X \hat \beta = H \Y\), where \(H\) is the perpendicular projection operator onto \(C(\X)\).

-This gives us a useful geometric interpretation of multiple regression.
-(TODO insert a 3D diagram of the geometry) The regressors—the columns of \(\X\)—span a subspace of \(\R^n\).
+This gives us a useful geometric interpretation of multiple regression, shown in Figure 5.1.
+The regressors—the columns of \(\X\)—span a subspace of \(\R^n\).
 The observed \(\Y\) lies some distance from that subspace.
 We choose the \(\hat \beta\) so that the subspace and \(\Y\) are as close together as possible, in Euclidean distance.

 Let us suppose the model is true and \(\E[\Y \mid \X] = \X \beta\).
 Let us also define \(e = \Y - \X \beta\), so \(e\) is a vector of errors.
 By definition, \(\E[e \mid \X] = 0\).
 We can think of these errors as representing measurement error, noise, or unmeasured factors that are associated with the outcome.